AmariahAK/wisdom-drop/README.md

 # Motivation / Personal Growth Wisdom of the Day (November 14 2025)
 > “Your future needs you.
 Your past doesn’t.”
 > — Anonymous

+# Purpose / Personal Growth Wisdom of the Day (November 15 2025)
+> “What you do makes a difference, and you have to decide what kind of difference you want to make.”
+> — Jane Goodall